-Artists Rendering Tales Collective Inc. (ARTCI) is a powerful group of artists who are highly familiar in combining the arts and curriculum.
-With over 100 years combined experience, ARTCI is a one-stop arts program resource.
-ARTCI has the ability to cover multiple facets of art and education from the traditional to the ultra-modern electronic media formats in a single project and are particularly effective in developing large-scale, full-school infusions.
-Our team includes drama, storytelling, visual art, dance, creative writing, First Nations, media and electronic arts, photography, filmmaking, audio and music artists.
-ARTCI has the capacity to help you tell your school, classroom or curricular story in multiple, integrated, engaging and artistic ways!
+Artists Rendering Tales Collective Inc. (ARTCi) is a powerful group of artists who are highly familiar in combining arts and curriculum.
+With over 100 years combined experience, ARTCi has the ability to cover multiple facets of art and education from the traditional to ultra-modern electronic media formats in a single project and are particularly effective in developing full-school infusions.
+ARTCis focus is on the process of art creation and the power the arts have to transform minds, hearts and actions.
+Our diverse team includes Indigenous artists, Elders, new immigrants, two spirited individuals and allies.
+We believe that together we are better and that it is important for us, as artists, to model what ReconciliACTion in process looks like through the arts.
+Together we create safe spaces for dialogue and art creation and have cultural protocols and procedures in place in order to assure this.
+Our team includes Indigenous, drama, storytelling, visual arts, dance, creative writing, media, and musical artists.
+ARTCi has the capacity to help you tell your schools, classrooms or curricular story in multiple, integrated, engaging and artistic ways!
 To see full artist bios visit artistsrenderingtales.com

 The project that was assigned to ARTCI during our 125 celebrations was enormous and involved many facets.
 During this time ARTCI was eager to collaborate with diverse groups of people from the local First Nations Band, local drama groups and volunteers that could sometimes disappoint by pulling out at the last minute, as well as working with various City departments.
 Along with their extreme creativity they were always professional, adaptable, tactful and understood the needs and the complexities of any situation.
 Lynda Baker, Cultural and Community Events Coordinator, City of Coquitlam